d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 ### Gradle update
 - [ ] Execute `gradlew dependencyUpdates` to get a report on Dependencies with updates
 - [ ] Update `settings.gradle.kts` (for libraries), `build.gradle.kts` (for plugins) and `gradle.properties` (for jacoco and ktlint)
-  Note: fasterXML is managed by spring, thus NO manual version update should be conducted
 - [ ] update the gradle wrapper: execute `gradle wrapper --gradle-version X.Y.Z`

 ### Dataland frontend